How to visit the Benagil Cave This Year (Check out the new rules)

 You can choose to do the entire trail, or you can do a small section of it that goes through the Benagil crater.

-There is no way to get lost, just take the small entrance to the right of the parking lot and go straight ahead for five minutes on the dirt road and you will get on top of the cave.
+There is no way to get lost, just take the small entrance to the right of the parking lot and go straight ahead for five minutes on the dirt road, and you will get to the top of the cave.

 The crater contour is fenced off because the ground is very unstable, with the risk of collapsing.
 You cannot be too careful.

-Upon arrival at the top of Benagil Cave, a beautiful landscape is revealed, and you can see the emerald, green water gently entering the cave and splashing the sand on the small beach.
+Upon arriving at the top of Benagil Cave, a beautiful landscape is revealed, with the emerald green water gently entering the cave and splashing on the small beach.

 The Best Benagil Cave Tours

 If you have limited time and want to secure your tour to visit this spectacular cave you should book in advance.
-Here below I am sharing the tours with the highest review rating.
+Below I am sharing the tours with the highest review rating.

 When is the best time to visit Benagil Cave?